-- (a) the Executive shall be entitled to: in the case of Dr. Smith and Mr. Everett an amount equivalent to 24 months of base salary; in the case of Mr. Lincoln and Mr. Shabestari, one month base salary per month of employment up to 12 months; and, in the case of Dr. Bailey, twice the amount of the prior year's salary paid by Oxygen, attributable to Liberty Gold.
-Such payments shall be made in one lump sum, plus two times the average amount of bonus paid in the preceding two years less applicable statutory deductions, in the case of Mr. Everett, Dr. Bailey and Dr. Smith, and one times the average amount of bonus paid in the preceding two years less applicable statutory deductions, in the case of Mr. Lincoln and Mr. Shabestari.
-Payments are to be made within 30 days of the trigger date for the Change of Control. - (b) all unvested Options and RSUs that have been granted to the Executive prior to the Change of Control shall vest immediately before such Change of Control and the Executive shall for a period of up to one year after the effective date of the Change of Control be permitted to exercise any such Options and RSUs if not yet exercised (however, in no event shall the Executive be permitted to exercise any Options or RSUs beyond the expiry date thereof); and

-(c) the NEO shall be entitled to reimbursement for any legal fees incurred in enforcing their rights under the Change of Control provisions of the employment agreement.
+- (a) the Executive shall be entitled to: in the case of Dr. Smith, Dr. Gilligan, Mr. Everett and Mr. Martin, an amount equivalent to 24 months of base salary; and, in the case of Dr. Bailey, twice the amount of the prior year's salary paid by Oxygen, attributable to Liberty Gold.
+Such payments shall be made in one lump sum, plus two times the average amount of bonus paid in the preceding two years, less applicable statutory deductions.
+Payments are to be made within 30 days of the trigger date for the Change of Control. - (b) all unvested Options and RSUs that have been granted to the Executive prior to the Change of Control shall vest immediately before such Change of Control and the Executive shall for a period of up to one year after the effective date of the Change of Control be permitted to exercise any such Options and RSUs if not yet exercised (however, in no event shall the Executive be permitted to exercise any Options or RSUs beyond the expiry date thereof); and - (c) the NEO shall be entitled to reimbursement for any legal fees incurred in enforcing their rights under the Change of Control provisions of the employment agreement.